A Weekend in Sofia

 - Read details about airport transportation on the Sofia Airport website here.

-Sleepy Sofia: No people on the street on a Saturday Night
+Sleepy Sofia: Empty streets on a Saturday Night

 When we got off the metro at Serdika Metro station right in the heart of the city around 11.30 pm on a Saturday night, we expected to arrive in a lively environment with bars and restaurant open.
 But no. We had been almost the only passengers in the metro train.
 And when we got off Serdika Metro station, there was basically no one around, nothing open.
 We didn’t even see the impressive Statue of Sveta Sofia on a 12 meters high pedestal, that we walked by in the dark.